 Drawing for Learning in Anatomy, by Dr Fay Penrose

-Dr Fay Penrose, PhD, PGCert, SFHEA, BA(Hons) Senior Lecturer in Veterinary Anatomy and Head of First Year in Veterinary Science, University of Liverpool, explores why visual and tactile literacy and manual dexterity skills are important in the STEM subjects in higher education.
+Dr. Fay Penrose, PhD, PGCert, SFHEA, BA(Hons), is a Senior Lecturer in Veterinary Anatomy and the Head of First Year in Veterinary Science at the University of Liverpool.
+In this recording, she explores the importance of visual and tactile literacy, as well as manual dexterity skills, in STEM subjects within higher education.

 Why do visual and spatial skills give students a head start, and how are drawing and making used to help students process and understand information?